papyri/site-docs/gtypes.md

 _Example PN Link:_ [C.Ep.Lat.10](https://papyri.info/hgv/15965)

 For scribal punctuation in the form of a raised dot, including the Latin interpunct.
+These will appear in the apparatus criticus.

 ***